dhis2/notes/gotchas/dhis2-release-lifecycles.md

 # DHIS2 release lifecycles

 This is a walk through on the DHIS2  software releases and its lifecycles.
-Starting off we are gonna communicate some basic concepts in order to build a common language that we will use to better explain the release cycle.
+Starting off we are going to communicate some basic concepts in order to build a common language that we will use to better explain the release cycle.

 #### Backend core application